The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 Comfort and cushioning

 The Hoka Speedgoat 6 excels in this section.
 Its high profile and CMEVA foam give you a feeling of continuous comfort, perfect for long routes where wear and tear is an important factor.
-In contrast, New Balance s Hierro v8 doesn't sacrifice comfort, but its focus is more on stability and cushioning that maintains a balance between softness and support.
+In contrast, New Balance's Hierro v8 doesn't sacrifice comfort, but its focus is more on stability and cushioning that maintains a balance between softness and support.
 The Fresh Foam X midsole is firmer than the Speedgoat's foam, which means you'll get a more stable feel, especially on uneven terrain.

 Traction and grip